JoshPatton26/Python-Projects/MadlibsGenerator/README.md

 ## How it Works

-1. The program reads in a story template from a `.txt` file.
+1. The program reads in a story template from the `story.txt` file.
 2. It identifies placeholders in the story template, indicated by angle brackets like `<word>`.
 3. For each placeholder, the program prompts the user to input a word of the appropriate type (e.g., noun, adjective, name).
 4. After the user has provided all the words, the program replaces the placeholders with the user's inputs.